parsa-mostafaie/laravel-music/README.md

 ```

-3. Update your database configuration in the `.env` file.
+3. Update your database, mail configuration in the `.env` file.

 ## Database Migration